wdporter/i-am-that-vuepress/43-ignorance-can-be-recognised-not-jnana/readme.md

 Be bland about them; do not divide them into high and low, inner and outer, lasting and transient.
 Go beyond, go back to the source, go to the self that is the same whatever happens.
 Your weakness is due to your conviction that you were born into the world.
-In reälity, the world is ever recreated in you and by you.
+In reality, the world is ever recreäted in you and by you.
 See everything as emanating from the light which is the source of your own beïng.
 You will find that in that light there is love and infinite energy.